haseeb196/chatgpt-clone/README.md

 To run this project locally:

 - Clone the repository and install the dependencies.
+- Create a .env file & paste your OPENAI_API_KEY.
 - Start the client with npm run dev.
 - Open the application at http://localhost:3000.